-As a guide to adding and removing text from the display, the Presentation Library distinguishes between "Important text" and "Other text", and provides suggested groupings for text display, in section 7.1 and Table 13.3 of the Presentation Library.
+As a guide to adding and removing text from the display, the Presentation Library distinguishes between "Important text" and "Other text."
+Suggested groupings for text display are provided in the Presentation Library, Part I, section 9.1 and Table 14.4.